jump-dev/CSDP.jl/docs/notes.md

 Only two dimensional arrays are accessed via the `ijtok` macro which starts at 0.

 Question: Is it necessary that all the matrices C, A1, and A2 in the example have the same block structure?

+Notify: The `sparseblock.nextbyblock` pointer is always `NULL` in the example.